stonea/C-Type-Deduction-Explorer/README.md

 ## Auto Type Deduction

-In this section imagine the following functions and variables:
+Now, to learn auto type deduction, suppose we have the following variables:

 ``` c++
 int returnInt() { return 42; }